 Tools to Avoid in your EDC Swiss Army Knife

-You may have seen a lot more interesting tools in a Swiss Army Knife and wondering why I haven’t considered those.
+You may have seen a lot more interesting tools in a Swiss Army Knife and wondered why I haven’t considered those.
 Here are some of the tools in a SAK which doesn’t serve any meaningful purpose as an urban EDC pocket tool.

 Flashlight and Digital Watch